 Running a house raffle requires you to be transparent.
 Transparency is key!
 The examples above of Win A Mega Home and Maida Vale are the chalk and cheese of transparency.
 We guess some of that £500,000 was wasted on radio advertising that ASA wasn't impressed with but it's hard to understand how with that budget they only sold 30,000 tickets.
 It's no wonder it ended up as one of the most controversial competitions.
 In our option you must be clear with entrants, do everything above board and leave no stone unturned.

 If the ticket price is £2 plus a £1 admin fee then the ticket price is £3.
 Make sure you are clear on your cash alternative if not enough tickets are sold.
 Every house raffle is questioned by entrants even the ones that are successful.
-Grafton Farmhouse didn't show the computer generated draw live on screen and that attracted comments on social media.
 Don't mess people around (e.g. constantly moving closing dates), don't lie about ticket sales (e.g we're close to selling out when you're not) and don't disappear off social media.
 Some sites have closed down as soon as the competition ended leaving entrants wondering what's going on.

-Since 2017 we've featured nearly 70 win a house competitions of which only 5 have reached their desired end point (4 in The UK, 1 in Ireland).
-It's possible that your attempts to sell your house via this process may fail.
-You may create a wealthy cash prize winner and you may generate some revenue.
-However be prepared that you may also lose money.
+Setting up a win a house competition doesn't mean you're on track to sell your home and make a bag full of cash.
+The chances of it failing are high.
+Most property prizes are now awarded by platforms like Omaze, Tramway Path and Bounty not individuals on Raffall.
+On a positive note you may create a wealthy cash prize winner and you may generate some revenue.
+However be prepared to actually lose money on this kind of venture.
 The owner of the Fred Dibnah property pulled their competition because they were facing losing cash.
 In fact they sold £10,300 in tickets but spent £21,000 on the actual competition.

 Another thing to consider is that if you don't giveaway the property then you still have a home that you want or need to sell.
 A win a house competition can run for several months.
 This could be time when you could be attracting to buyers.
 If you end up back at square one after running a competition are you OK still being where you are?

 A website that lists win a house competitions suggesting "don't do it"?
 Well yes!
-Actually it's our top piece of advice and it's what we have told pretty much everyone who's asked for our advice.
-The thing is is if you're asking our advice you've probably not researched things enough.
+Actually it's our top piece of advice to anyone who contacts us for advice.
+The thing is is if you're asking for our advice then you've probably not researched things enough.
 If you're umming and ahhing then you're not committed to the stress and strain of the process ahead of you.
 Running a house raffle is stressful and can be a rollercoaster of difficulties.
 You could be lucky and turnover a competition in a matter of weeks but you could be trying to flog tickets for up to a year.
 If you're not sure that's for you then don't do it.

 In our view the more knowledge you accumulate before going ahead with the process the better.
 It's easy to be seduced by the competitions that are completing and the idea of selling your home way above the asking price, but read the below and just be aware that it might be tougher than you expected.